 Let us look at the benefits CPaaS brings to table vis a vis UCaas-

 Purpose – UCaaS is reminiscent of a traditional on-premises solution, where all functions and applications reside inside the platform.
 Whereas, CPaaS takes more of a build-your-own model, with open APIs that allow enterprises to customise and embed communications within existing business applications or websites.
 In short, UCaaS is an end product.
-CPaaS, on the other hand, is a platform to help developer easily use CPaaS APIs to build/integrate communication functions into any app that they are developing.
+CPaaS, on the other hand, is a platform to help developers easily use CPaaS APIs to build/integrate communication functions into any app that they are developing.

 Customisation and Integration – UCaaS does bring a lot of benefits to the table but is unable to break-down its offerings into services.
 On the other hand, CPaaS has the ability to offer any of its offerings as an individual service.
-For e.g.: You may choose any combination of voice, video and chat capabilities for your application.
+For e.g.: You may pick and choose any combination of voice, video and chat capabilities for your application.

 Moreover, UCaaS is a stand-alone offering that has very little customization capabilities with your existing app.
 CPaaS gels with your app the way you require through open SDKs and APIs.
 That is to say, if you need only video capabilities- you need to embed only the video function into your application or website.